 Direct Graduate PLUS Loans are “credit ready,” which means you undergo a credit analysis to be approved for this loan.
 However, credit checks are less stringent than those you undergo for private loans.

 Federal Loan Repayment and Deferral

-You begin repaying Direct Unsubsidized Loans and Direct PLUS Loans six months after your enrollment as a full-time student ends.
-Interest on federal loans accrues while you’re in school and during grace and deferment periods, although you may postpone interest payments until the end of a grace period.
+Repayment on Direct Loans begins six months after your enrollment as a full-time student has ended.
+Interest on federal loans accrues while you’re in school and during grace and deferment periods.
+You may postpone interest payments until the end of a grace period.

 There is no way to defer federal loans during your residency training.
-However, you may opt in to an income-adjusted payment plan to lower your initial loan payments or request forbearance.
-With a forbearance, you do not make any payments for the requested time period, but interest accrues and is added to the loan’s principal balance.
+However, you may opt into an income-adjusted payment plan to lower your initial loan payments or request forbearance.
+With a forbearance, you do not make payments for the requested time, but interest accrues and is added to the principal balance.